-Council staff continues to serve as supplemental planning staff for the Town of Clover, the City of York, Chester County, the City of Lancaster and the City of Union.
+Council staff continues to serve as supplemental planning staff for the City of York and the City of Union.

-The Council of Governments continues to work with the Catawba Scenic River Advisory Commission and the Bi-state Catawba Wateree Advisory Commission in studying ways to preserve the Catawba River.
+The Council of Governments continues to work with the Catawba- Wateree Water

+Management Group and the Bi-state Catawba Wateree Basin Advisory Commission in studying ways to preserve the Catawba River.